 However, the water in our system helps control the mess by keeping it within a small radius of the work area.
 It suppresses the airborne particulates associated with dry blasting, eliminating the plume of dust.

 Remember, all of our machines have the ability to dry blast, which can be a good alternative in very cold weather.

+5. How much should I charge people for this service?
 Pricing varies significantly throughout the country, so it’s important to base your prices on YOUR area.
 Though we can’t give you exact pricing, we can share tips, tricks, formulas, and ballpark numbers.
 In no time at all, you'll be a pro at estimating jobs.
-Download our How To Price Jobs PDF below - it’s full of tips and examples!
+Download our How To Price Jobs Guide – it’s full of tips and examples!

+6. Will it warp metal?
 The Dustless Blaster will NOT cause warping, because friction and heat are reduced by the water in our process.
 Warping occurs when the metal heats up due to friction from dry abrasive.
 With Dustless Blasting, the temperature of the metal being blasted actually comes down about 10º from ambient.

 With that being said, you can still bend metal by applying too much pressure, just like you could bend it with a solid object.
 For large flat pieces of metal like auto trunks or hoods, we recommend using about 70 PSI at a 20º angle to avoid bending metal.

+7. Will it rust metal?
 By using a specially formulated rust inhibitor, you can prevent flash rust for up to 72 hours.
 Add the inhibitor to the blast water to prevent flash rust during blasting, and then use it as a rinse after blasting is complete.

+8. What finish do I get on the surface?
 Different jobs will require different levels of surface cleanliness, which is often referred to using SSPC or NACE standards.
 This will be dictated by the type of surface and what will be done to it afterwards.

 For example, if you are blasting a classic car before body filler is applied, you need to take it down to an extremely clean white metal finish.
 On the other hand, if you are stripping a dumpster which is to be repainted, a rough brush blast will do.

+9. Do you have a distributor near me?
 We are able to ship our machines direct from our factory in Houston, Texas anywhere in the world.
 For more details on shipping internationally, give us a call at 713-869-2227.